LPS® PD Series

 The devices are housed in fail-safe metal enclosures.

 How they work

-The LPS® PD Series devices provide unsurpassed performances in lightning surge protection.
+The LPS® PD Series provide unsurpassed performances in lightning surge protection.
 They deploy multi-stage protection with GDT (Gas Discharge Tube) for primary defence.
-They are then linked to a second stage surge attenuate component and finally to a semiconductor voltage dependant device.
+They are then linked to a second stage surge attenuation component and finally to a solid state voltage dependant component.
 When a transient surge occurs, the LPS® PD Series of surge protective devices will switch to a fully conductive state to divert high current.
 They will then reset automatically to a non-conducting state when the current falls below the holding current.

-Under excessive surge conditions, these devices will fail in shorted mode to earth to continue to keep the circuit protected.
+Under excessive surge conditions, these devices will generally fail in shorted mode to earth or line-to-line to continuously keep the circuit protected.
 For a more comprehensive protection, we recommend that they are installed at both ends of a cable especially when connecting equipment are located more than 30 metres away, in adjacent buildings or outdoors.
-The cable should not exceed 75 metres for optimal performance at 100 MHz transmission rate.
+Any SPD added to the cable will contribute some signal loss.
+In order to compensate the signal loss, it is recommended to reduce the maximum allowable cable length of the type of signal by 30%.
 All equipment and SPD earth must be linked to the system’s common earth.

 - They are multi-stage hybrid protectors

 - They protect all lines on both common and transverse modes

 - They protect equipment with 12 V, 24 V or 48 V DC power supply circuits together with data signals (i.e., RS 485,